Initial Contacts with the British

 The administration of Governor General Lord Dalhousie was hailed as the apogee of Company rule.
 His 1848 - 1856 tenure would prove to be an uncommonly interventionist and expansionist period of EIC rule.
 Indeed, these would be halcyon days for the EIC before being plunged into a desperate battle for survival as a minor military mutiny spread into a full scale rebellion.

 In fact, it was the increasing tendency of the EIC to intervene and expand in internal Indian affairs and princedoms that led to the rebellion in the first place.
-Lord Dalhousie was only following along with one of the major mid-nineteenth century political philosophies; that of utilitarianism.
+Lord Dalhousie was only following along with one of the major mid-Nineteenth Century political philosophies; that of utilitarianism.
 Lord Bentinck had really got the ball rolling as he tried to rein in some of the more unpalatable of Indian traditions; ritual murder (Thuggee), female infanticide, widow burning (suttee) and slavery.
 At the time, it seemed as if many Indians supported these aims.
 With hindsight, it would appear that they deeply resented tampering with traditions that went back thousands of years, however unpalatable those traditions might have been.
 They perceived British tampering in their social order as proof that the British wished to forcibly convert Hindus and Muslims alike to Christianity.
 British utilitarian reforming zeal combined with increasing Christian missionary activity helped to form this unlikely alliance of Hindu and Muslim sepoys.

 Lord Dalhousie's expansionist policies also helped to foster resentment.
 In fact, the majority of the mutiny took place in areas of India that the EIC had barely ruled for little more than a decade.
 Lord Dalhousie had instituted a reform entitled 'Doctrine of Lapse'.
 Basically, this doctrine held that if any ruler died without a suitable heir, control of the princedom would pass to company rule.
 Now, not only did this doctrine attack a long held Indian tradition of adopting an heir, it also managed to offend virtually every ruling family on the sub-continent.
 They would all now feel vulnerable to EIC control.
 And rightfully so as minor and major principalities began to be picked up by the company; Jhansi, Satara, Nagpur and Oudh were all absorbed into EIC India.
 Again, Hindu and Muslim leaders were equally discriminated against by this policy.
 In fact, Dalhousie felt so confident of EIC power on the sub-continent that he even refused to accept an heir for the Mughal emperor Bahadur Shah unless the imperial title be renounced.
 Dabbling in Indian internal affairs had taken on dangerous proportions.